-This self-paced online training program focuses on the Best Practices in the Evaluation of Competence to Stand Trial.
+This self-paced online training program Best Practices in the Evaluation of Competence to Stand Trial is presented by Dr. Patricia Zapf.
 One of the primary foundations of criminal law is that all defendants have a right to a fair trial.
 Towards this end, upwards of 60,000 evaluations of competency to stand trial are conducted annually in the USA.
 Research has shown that the opinion of the evaluator in these evaluations is accepted by the courts upwards of 95% of the time.
 Thus, it is imperative that these evaluations be conducted using best practices.
 Two important sources have recently been recognized as setting the foundation for best practices in competency evaluation.
 This training program provides a strong foundation for any mental health professional involved in or wishing to become involved in the evaluation of adjudicative competence.

 This training program covers the legal foundations for adjudicative competence, including new developments in the conceptualization of the Dusky standard, as well as practical and theoretical issues in competency evaluation.
 Competency assessment instruments are reviewed in depth as are report writing and expert testimony.
 The trainee is taken through the foundations for competency evaluation, the specific abilities to be evaluated, how to formulate a case conceptualization and ultimate opinion regarding a defendant’s adjudicative competence, how to communicate opinions about competence in the written report and through expert testimony.

 The fee for this training program is $500 and includes all materials and worksheets.Participants should expect to commit approximately 20 CE hours to completing this training program.
 In addition, case studies and other case-relevant materials are provided for training purposes.
 Throughout the training program there will be quizzes that must be passed with a 70% in order to advance in the course.
 Once the course is completed participants will complete a course evaluation and then will be able to print their certificate of completion.